-IEP 0013 Foundations of Vocabulary/Reading (3 credit hours)
+IEP 0011 Foundations of Vocabulary (0 credit hour)

 This is a foundational vocabulary and reading course of English for speakers who have no English.
-Emphasis is on not only knowing the definitions of words but also their synonyms, connotations, collocations, parts of speech, spelling, and pronunciation.
-By learning these things, students can then use the vocabulary in reading, writing, and speaking.
-It is a 50 minute course meeting five days per week.
-Students must pass with a C, both a midterm exam and a comprehensive final exam as well as other interim assignments in order to continue to the next level of proficiency.
+The goal of this class is to establish basic declarative knowledge necessary to learn English.
+This includes the formation and pronunciation of letters, spelling of life-skills' vocabulary, parts of speech of the vocabulary, definitions and usage of the vocabulary.
+It is a 50 minute class meeting four days per week.
+Students must pass with a C. A midterm exam and a comprehensive final exam are required as well as other interim assignments.